Luadoo/Luadoo/README.md

 ## Updates

-Jan 2024:  One paper on the quantization model is submitted to IJCAI 2024! (under review)
+Jan 2024:  One paper on the quantization model is submitted to the IEEE SPL journal.

 ## 2) Study by Coursera Course
 * Neural Networks and Deep Learning - - Andrew Ng, Kian Katanforoosh, Younes BensoudaMourri